WaterSafAI/WaterSafAI-App/README.md

     yarn install
     ```

-4. Start the Expo Project:
+3. Start the Expo Project:

     ```
-    npx expo start
+    npx expo start --dev-client
     ```

     This will open up a new browser window with a QR code.
-You can scan this QR code using the Expo Go app on your mobile device to see a live preview of your app.
+Scan this QR code using the Expo Go app on your mobile device to see a live preview of your app.

+## Backend Development Setup

+The backend of WaterSafAI is built with Node.js and Express.
+Follow these steps to set up your backend development environment.

+### Prerequisites

+Ensure you have Node.js and npm installed as described in the frontend prerequisites.

+### Setting Up the Backend

+1. Navigate to the Backend Directory:

+    ```
+    cd WaterSafAI-App/backend
+    ```

+2. Install Dependencies:

+    ```
+    npm install
+    ```

+3. Starting the Server:

+    ```
+    npm start
+    ```

+    This command will start the Node.js server using Express, which by default listens on http://localhost:3000.

+4. Viewing the Server:

+    Open your web browser and navigate to http://localhost:3000 to ensure the server is running.